 As healthy and rice-able as cauliflower is, it can also be rich and decadent.
-This Cauliflower Mustard Au Gratin definitely leans toward the latter with a rich, slightly smoky mornay sauce spiked with whole grain dijon mustard for a little tang. #doesntsuck.
+This Cauliflower Au Gratin definitely leans toward the latter with a rich, slightly smoky mornay sauce spiked with whole grain dijon mustard for a little tang. #doesntsuck.

 This classic au gratin starts with a béchamel, enhanced with a few pantry staples to amp up the flavor.